 1. Must be registered as a competitor for pickleball.

 2. Partners must be from the same team.
 Competitors are restricted from partnering with a different team member.

 3. Competitors are solely responsible for finding their partner.
 Competitors must supply their partner on their own or with their team managers help.

-4. The age category of competition for team and mixed team will be determined by the younger age of the two partners the day of Opening Ceremony – July 30, 2022.
+4. The age category of competition for team and mixed team will be determined by the younger age of the two partners the day of Opening Ceremony – TBD.

-The Competition we be a round robin format for pool play.
+The Competition will be a round robin format for pool play.
 Each game is one match to 15.

 The top team(s) will move into a bracket for a single elimination tournament.
 The rankings will be based first on wins, then total points, then head to head for placement into the bracket play.
 Bracket play is also one game to 15, but will be win by 2, with no cap on the score.